IainMcHugh/milestone-project-3/README.md

   1. As a site visitor, I want to be able to browse websites by topic instead of what best matches my search query on a search engine.

      1. When a user visits the WebAppStore, they are presented with carousels of images of websites where they can choose based on how a site looks.

-  2. As a site visitor, I want to be able to have a single place that I can leave feedback and report bugs on websites I use.

-     1. Users can click onto or search for any website that has been added to the WebAppStore, and can leave multiple comments against that website.
-     2. The user can also report any bugs found in the comments section, and these are distinguished by a red left border.
+     2. The user can also select the Store page in order to view all websites available on the site.

-  3. As a site visitor, I want to be able to view websites categorised by user ratings.
+  2. As a site visitor, I want to be able to view websites categorised by user ratings.

      1. One of the 3 sections of the homepage is a 'Most popular' carousel of websites available on the site.
 This displays websites by order of star rating in descending order, so users can see the most popular sites.

+  3. As a site visitoy, I want lookup functionality to search for a specific website that has been added.

+     1. On applicable pages, there is a search form where the users can search by name for a specific website.
+     2. This can return multiple results, and will also handle a search with no results.

   4. As a site visitor, I want to be able to read release notes for updates to websites that I use continuously.

      1. Website creators can simply add their own websites to their profile, which are then public.
 As the website owner they have the unique ability to add an 'Update' comment.
 This comment is distinguished by a green left border, and the most recent update by the website owner is displayed in the top panel for a website page.

+  5. As a returning user, I want to have a single place that I can leave feedback and report bugs on websites I use.

+     1. Users can click onto or search for any website that has been added to the WebAppStore, and can leave multiple comments against that website.
+     2. The user can also report any bugs found in the comments section, and these are distinguished by a red left border.

+  6. As a returning user, I want a place to receive user feedback on my personal websites.

+     1. A logged in user has the ability to leave comments in the form of either 'comment' or 'bug' on a website.
+     2. If they leave a comment, they will be required to also leave a rating of that particular website.

-  5. As a returning visitor, I want to be able to update information on website as it changes over time.
+  7. As a returning visitor, I want to be able to update information on website as it changes over time.

      1. On a users page, they can see a list of their websites they have added.
 There is an option to edit an existing website.
 Here they can update the name, URL, and description of the site.
 Clicking the update button will automatically redirect them to the updated website details page.

-  6. As a returning visitor, I want to be able to delete a website entry if the website no longer exists.
+  8. As a returning visitor, I want to be able to delete a website entry if the website no longer exists.

      1. On a users page, they can see a list of their websites they have added.
 Along with the ability to edit an existing website, there is also an option to delete.
 If they choose to delete, then the website is removed, and can no longer be accessed.

+  9. As a returning user, I don't want other individuals to be able to edit or delete websites associated with my account

+     1. All application routes contain specific checks for that route, that mean only authorized users can access them.
+For example, if a user manually enters the url for a route that would bring them to the update page of another users website, they will be redirected to the homepage.

 ### Further Testing